7 Common Nursing Phone Interview Questions to Ask

 Leave Time for the Applicant to Ask Questions

-After you’ve asked questions, it’s important to leave time for the applicant to do the same.
+After you’ve asked your nurse phone interviewquestions, it’s important to leave time for the applicant to do the same.
 They’ll likely also want to get clarification on a few things before advancing to the next step of the hiring process.

 Additionally, you can learn more about the candidate from the questions they ask.
 For instance, are they more focused on pay, or do they seem genuinely interested in your facility’s mission and goals?
-The topics that they ask about can provide some good insight into their motives.
+The topics that they touch on can provide some good insight into their motives.

 Since the phone screen is a more general introduction to an applicant, it’s helpful to ask broader questions that assess their overarching values, goals, and demeanor.
-With that in mind, here are five common phone interview questions to ask your nursing applicants.
+With that in mind, here are seven nursing phone interview questions (and answers to listen for) to help you learn about your candidate in a limited amount of time.

 1. Tell me about yourself and what brought you to nursing.